Water News

 A plan for monitoring the Yellowstone Volcanic System

-The Yellowstone Volcano Observatory recently published a monitoring plan for better understanding and tracking earthquake, magmatic, and hydrothermal activity associated with the Yellowstone caldera system.
-The plan, which covers 2022–2032, will expand hazards forecasting capabilities and enable scientific advances that will help geologists better understand how Yellowstone works.
-Source link
+[ad_1] The Yellowstone Volcano Observatory recently published a monitoring plan for better understanding and tracking earthquake, magmatic, and hydrothermal activity associated with the Yellowstone caldera system.
+The plan, which covers 2022–2032, will expand hazards forecasting capabilities and enable scientific advances that will help geologists better understand how Yellowstone works. [ad_2] Source link

 A plan for monitoring the Yellowstone Volcanic System

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Michael Poland, geophysicist with the U.S. Geological Survey and Scientist-in-Charge of the Yellowstone Volcano Observatory.
-Map of seismic stations in the Yellowstone region, with numbers of channels indicated by number and sensor type …
+Map of seismic stations in the Yellowstone region, with numbers of channels indicated by number and sensor …

 Read moreA plan for monitoring the Yellowstone Volcanic System